westrany/Lotro-Server-Status-Discord-Bot/README.md

 2. **/monitor:** Enable real-time monitoring of LOTRO servers.
     - The bot will notify you when servers go down or come back up.
+    - Can only be called in 1 channel per Discord server.

+3. **/stop:** Disable the real-time monitoring of LOTRO servers.
+    - Use on the same channel where you called ```/monitor```.

 ## How to Run the Bot Locally